-Palette Swap: He is literally the Hunter with a different skin.
-He even shares the death animation with the Hunter.
+- Palette Swap: It is literally the Hunter with a different skin.
+It even shares the death animation with the Hunter.

-One-Hit KO: Touching Nicole instantly kills you.
-Fortunately, the boss is very slow, though it can teleport closer to you if you get too far away.
+- One-Hit KO: Touching Nicole instantly kills you.
+Fortunately, the boss is very slow, though she can teleport closer to you if you get too far away.

 Boss Necromorphs in Dead Space 3

 The RegeneratorsA Necromorph type first encountered about the USM Terra Nova.
 Like the Hunter and Ubermorph before it, it regenerates lost limbs at a rapid pace, making killing it permanently a difficult proposition.
 Unlike the Hunter and Ubermorph, there's more than one Regenerator.